Manny Charlton: Solo career

 Tim Bogert, Walfredo Reyes, Jr., Steven Adler, Vivian Campbell, and Robin DeLorenzo.

 In 2014, Charlton's solo albums Sharp and Sharp Re-Loaded were issued as a double CD.
 Neil Jefferies of Classic Rock commended Charlton's production work, writing: "Among three Dylan songs tackled, 'All Along The Watchtower' is simply stunning, sidestepping both the original and Hendrix’s seminal version with quasi-reggae tones that cement Charlton’s reputation as a truly gifted arranger."
 In 2018, Atom Records released Créme De La Créme, an album celebrating the 'Best Of' Charlton's solo career.

 Personal life

-Charlton was married to Isabel and they later divorced.
-They had a son and daughter together.
-His son preceded him in death by six months.
-In 1997, Charlton moved to Texas in the US, where he married his second wife Julie.
-He relocated again to Cordoba in Spain in 2015.
-During a visit to the US, Charlton died in Texas on 5 July 2022, aged 80.
+Charlton was married to a woman named Isabel, whom he later divorced.
+They had a son and daughter together, Tony and Vicky.
+In 1997, he moved to Texas, where he married his second wife Julie.
+He relocated again to Córdoba (Spain) in 2015.

+Death

+During a visit back to Texas, Charlton died on 5 July 2022 at the age of 80.
+His son had died six months earlier.